aaditya301004/distillbert-deploy/README.md

   - **Title-Description Semantic Alignment** – Detects inconsistency between job role and responsibilities.
   - **Role-Skill Mismatch** – Flags when required skills do not logically match the stated role.
   - **Salary Credibility Check** – Compares salary range to role seniority and industry norms.

+## Future Work & Advanced Version

+A more advanced version of this system is currently under active development to enhance the depth and interpretability of fake job detection.

+### Key Improvements in Progress:
+- **Model Upgrade**:
+  Transitioning from `DistilBERT` to a more powerful `BERT-base-uncased` model for deeper contextual understanding.

+- **Generative Intelligence with Gemini**:
+  Integrating Google’s **Gemini** model to act as a generative decoder.
+The system will auto-generate "ideal" job postings based on input fields and compare them with the original using semantic similarity.

+### Architecture Highlights:
+- **Encoder-Decoder Coupling**:
+  - `BERT-base-uncased`: Acts as an encoder to understand the input job post.
+  - `Gemini`: Acts as a decoder to generate a reference post based on provided metadata (title, skills, etc.).

+- **Reference-Based Evaluation**:
+  Measures similarity between the actual job post and the AI-generated ideal version using cosine similarity and logic-based heuristics.

+- **Explainability Focus**:
+  Enables model decisions to be interpreted by end users, platforms, or analysts with a justification layer highlighting semantic mismatches and potential red flags.

+This upcoming system aims to deliver enterprise-grade robustness and interpretability for job platforms, recruitment firms, and fraud detection services.

 ## Contributors